 1. Time of cognizance of the outbreak

 2. Location and approximate area affected

 3. Type of disease/intoxication

 4. Suspected source of disease/intoxication

 5. Possible causative agent(s)

 6. Main characteristics of systems

 7. Detailed symptoms, when applicable

 - respiratory

 - circulatory

 - neurological/behavioural

 - intestinal

 - dermatological

 - nephrological

 - other

-8. Deviation(s) from the normal pattern as re gards
+8. Deviation(s) from the normal pattern as regard ls

 - type

-- development
+- typedevelopment

-- place of occurrence
+- - -

-- time of occurrence
+- - - development

-- symptoms
+- - - development place of occurrence

-- virulence pattern
+- - - - development place of occurrence time of occurrence

-- drug resistance pattern
+- - - - development place of occurrence time of occurrence symptoms

-- agent(s) difficult to diagnose
+- - - - - development place of occurrence time of occurrence symptoms virulence pattern

-- presence of unusual vectors
+- - - - - - development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern

-- other
+- - - - - - development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose

-9. Approximate number of primary cases
+- - - - - - - - 9. development place of occurrence time of occurrence symptoms wirulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors

-10. Approximate number of total cases
+- - - - - - - 9. development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors other

-11. Number of deaths
+- development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors other Approximate number of primary cases

-12. Development of the outbreak
+10. development place of occurrence time of occurrence symptoms virulence pattern drug resistance pattern agent(s) difficult to diagnose presence of unusual vectors other Approximate number of primary cases Approximate number of total cases

-$^{^{10}\,}$ See paragraph 2 of the chapeau to Confidence-Building Measure B.
+11 See paragraph 2 of the chapeau to Confidence-Building Measure B.